-The correlation coefficient matrix was imported into the AMOS software for meta-analysis, alpha denotes mean reliability, (1-alpha) denotes measurement error, and the sample size was analyzed using the reconciled mean sample size (n=25138), and Meta-path analysis was performed on the data from the independent samples.
+The correlation coefficient matrix was imported into the AMOS software for metaanalysis, alpha denotes mean reliability, (1alpha) denotes measurement error, and the sample size was analyzed using the reconciled mean sample size (n=25138), and Meta-path analysis was performed on the data from the independent samples.

 The meta-analytic structural model path was further analyzed using Bootstrap analysis to test the mediating effect of the hypothesized model.
-As shown in Table 4, the mediating effect of educational expectations between involvement and achievement was significantly established.
+As shown in Table 4, the mediating effect of educational expectations between parental involvement and academic achievement was significantly established.
 The 49.
-5% of the indirect effect of the effect of parental involvement academic on achievement indicates that educational expectations explain the mediating mechanism parental involvement on academic achievement is significant and the research hypothesis H4 is proved.
+5% of the indirect effect of the effect of parental involvement on academic achievement indicates that educational expectations explain the mediating mechanism involvement on of parental academic achievement is significant and the research hypothesis H4 is proved.